mariush-github/resistor-calculator-php/README.md

 --max [value]: maximum resistor value allowed (d=auto,value*100, m=1000000)

---e [value] : use resistors defined in this range, AND previous ranges.
+--e [3,6,..,192] : use resistors defined in this range, AND previous ranges.

 --count [value] : maximum resistors to use (d=3, m=4)